BoaSimon/NakinoWheels/README.md

 # NakinoWheels
-An open-source camera control hand-wheels project based on the Kino Wheels project.
+An open-source camera control hand-wheels project based on the Kino Wheels project at https://www.kinowheels.com/

 I'm just dumping all the files up here right away, but when I've got some time after work today I'll reorganize and make things clear.